IT-For-Starters/engineercollect/README.md

 ### Tell me more about the JSON
 The ```config.json``` file is used to store all of the commands that the program will run.
 Commands are filtered into "categories".
 Each category will get its own folder in the ZIP file, containing the outputs of all commands in their own text files.

-## Prerequisites
-To run this application, you will need:
-- A web server to host the app
-- 2 CSV files/data with UserPrincipalName and ProxyAddresses columns